kamilmielnik/scrabble-solver/README.md

   - hit `Backspace`, `Delete` or `Space` to remove a tile
   - hit `Ctrl + B` or `Command + B` to toggle tile blank (important, because blanks are worth `0` points)
   - hit `Enter` to search for results
-- put a word in `SEARCH DICTIONARY` input field and hit `Enter` to find its definition
+- put a word in `FIND WORD DEFINITION` input field and hit `Enter` to find its definition

 ### Works with
 - node 7.9.0